The Affordable Care Act

 As part of the ACA:

 - Medicaid was expanded in many (but not all) states to provide eligibility to the nation’s poorest citizens.

 - Small-business owners have been given tax credits to encourage them to offer health care to their employees.

-- State-based insurance exchanges (marketplaces) have been set up for individuals to purchase their own insurance.
+- Several state-based insurance exchanges (marketplaces) have been set up for individuals to purchase their own insurance.